 Where did you attend undergrad and what was your major?

 I first attended Salt Lake Community College and got my Associates Degree in Biology.
 I then transferred to Utah State University and majored in Animal, Dairy and Veterinary Science with an emphasis in Bioveterinary Science.
 I also minored in Chemistry.
+Utah State is part of the WIMU vet school program.

-As a non traditional student during undergrad, did you find any specific challenges related to being a non traditional student?
+As a non-traditional student during undergrad, did you find any specific challenges related to being a non-traditional student?

 Being in school while my husband was not, was difficult.
 It was hard to find a balance between working, studying enough, gaining veterinary experience, and spending time with each other.